vsternbach/python-yeelightbt/README.md

 # Installation

 ```
-sudo pip3 install git+https://github.com/vsternbach/yeelightbtle
+sudo pip3 install git+https://github.com/vsternbach/yeelightble
 ```

 In case you are getting "No such file or directory" error for bluepy-helper, you have to go into bluepy's directory and run make there.
-It is also a good idea to let the helper to have capabilities for accessing the bluetooth devices without being root, e.g., by doing the following:
+It is also a good idea to let the helper have the capabilities for accessing the bluetooth devices without being root, e.g., by doing the following:

 ```
 setcap cap_net_admin,cap_net_raw+eip bluepy-helper